cfdonmez/OWISAC_PRISMA_Review/README.md

 2. Prefer the **main** scenario if multiple settings exist; mention alternates in `notes` (you can split per-scenario rows later).
 3. Keep PDFs out of the repo; manage them in your reference manager; store persistent IDs in `doi_or_id`.

+### Pipeline Status (Reproducibility)
+All scripts under `/scripts/analysis/` are versioned and runnable.
+Generated artifacts under `/results/` are being expanded iteratively.
+Where a table/figure is listed but not yet present, it is **planned** and will be added with a date-stamped commit; interim manual tables are linked in `/supplementary_material.md`.

 ### 3.2.
 Automated Counts & Tables

 We auto-generate counts and synthesis tables from the CSVs: